SUSE/skuba/ci/infra/testrunner/README.md

   verbosity: 5
 ```

+### Kubectl

+The kubectl section defines the configuration of the kubectl tool.
+* binpath: path to the kubectl binary.
+Defaults to `/usr/bin/kubectl`
+* kubeconf: path to the kubeconfig file. defaults to `<workspace>/test-cluster/admin.conf`

 ### Log

 Testrunner sends output to both a console and file logger handlers, configured using the following `log` variables: